nisha8c/imr-sick-leave-prototype/README.md

 > **Currently** user can edit and delete the report
 > However, in future, if admin approves the sick leave, the aproved reports will not be editable or deletable by the user. only Admin can do so.
 > **For now**: Leave can be applied for today or previous dates, not for the future dates.
-> However in future, Non working days, Holidays will also get eliminated_
+> However in future, Non working days, Holidays will also get eliminated.

 5. Duplicate date detection (with option to edit existing)
 6. Localized UI with i18n (English, Swedish, German)